We're all familiar with having some "fun in the sun", but what's fun about a sunburn?! (Not to mention increasing signs of aging - GASP!)

 You’re likely familiar with sunscreens and their SPF (Sun Protection Factor) ratings.
 But did you know that clothes can also be rated for their level of sun protectiveness?

-50+ is the highest a UPF rating goes – and it’s the same number you find in any Cutter & Buck piece made with CB DryTec 50+UPF fabric.
+50+ is the highest UPF rating you'll find online and in stores – and it’s the same number you find in any Cutter & Buck piece made with CB DryTec 50+UPF fabric!